ffedoroff/OpenStay/README.md

 LICENSE
 -------
+Where applicable to hackathon code contribution this license is applied:

 The MIT License (MIT)
 Copyright (c) 2015 David Leonard

 Permission is hereby granted, free of charge, to any person obtaining a copy